jwintz/obsidianp/docs/Getting-Started/Configuration.md

 ---
-description: Complete guide to configuring ObsidianP for your vault
+description: Complete guide to configuring Obsidian:P for your vault
 tags:
   - configuration
   - setup